How and where DEC charities are responding in the Middle East

 During the temporary ceasefire earlier this year, they were able to replenish essential supplies, deliver hot meals, and repair damaged water systems.
 Despite the many challenges, the work carried out during that time shows what they are able to deliver when they are in a position to provide aid at scale.

-Cash assistance provides a lifeline at times when local market prices are high, enabling families to buy some food and essential items when they become available.
-DEC charities and their local partners continued to deliver water, despite fuel shortages and significant challenges moving around Gaza.
+Cash assistance provided a lifeline at times when local market prices are high, enabling families to buy some food and essential items when they were available.
+DEC charities and their local partners also continued to deliver water, despite fuel shortages and significant challenges moving around Gaza.

-Working through their local partner, DEC charity Christian Aid supports local farmers to grow much needed crops, something which was common before the start of the conflict, to be sold and distributed, at a time when food shortages were critically low.
+Working through their local partner, DEC charity Christian Aid has been supporting local farmers to grow much needed crops to be sold and distributed at a time when food shortages were at a critical level.

 Woman in headscarf packs tomatoes into bags during humanitarian aid distribution